dwhelan/PageObject/README.md

 elements on web pages.

 ## Principles
 A key intent of the page object pattern is to support maintable web tests through an object-oriented representation of web pages.
 The following principles are adopted to support this intent:
-* A `page object` focuses on what users can see and interact with on the page itself (e.g. it provides a mechanism to access any visible element on a page).
+* A `page object` focuses on what users can see and interact with on the page itself.
-* An `element` focuses on what users can see and interact with on a a specific element (e.g. an element's `id` is **not** accessible).
+* An `element` focuses on what users can see and interact with on a a specific element.
-* A `browser` focuses on how users interact with the browser itself (e.g. support for `forward` and `back` is provided).
+* A `browser` focuses on how users interact with the browser itself.

-For all of the above there is a `backdoor` mechanism to support the developer in cases where they need to break these principles.
+For all of the above there is a mechanism to support the developer in cases where they need to break these principles.

 ## Installation